Spring 2025 Courses

 What impact do violence, hunger, and neglect have on children’s development, and how much can we change that?
 We now know that our brains dynamically adapt and develop in response to our environments.
 What happens when a society invests in the wellbeing of children?
 Can we foster creativity, connection, critical thinking with the right inputs?
 We will examine home, school, and community environments as contexts for child development.
 Following, we will apply our knowledge of human development to understand the impacts of war, migration, climate change, incarceration, and institutionalization on children.
 With recommendations embedded within UN’s Sustainable Development Goals and Global Happiness Index, we will brainstorm a sustainable and equitable future.

-• FYSG 143: Beyond the Screen: Exploring the Impacts of Algorithmic Bias
+• FYSG 143: Beyond the Screen: Exploring the Impacts of Artificial Intelligence

-FYSG 143: Beyond the Screen: Exploring the Impacts of Algorithmic Bias REI - Global
+FYSG 143-03: Beyond the Screen: Exploring the Impacts of Artificial Intelligence REI - Global

 --